at-manos/at-manos.github.io/_posts/2025-05-29-pope-network-metrics.md

 However, this is **terribly inefficient**, computing the full set of solutions is $$\mathcal{O}(n^4)$$ or worse.
 So, generally a process called [power iteration](https://en.wikipedia.org/wiki/Power_iteration) is used.

-Sergey Brin and Larry Page realized that web pages shouldn't be ranked by just their content, but also the **importance of pages linking to them**.
-This lead to the development of PageRank, which is essentially just eigenvector centrality applied to the web graph.
+In 1996, Google founders Sergey Brin and Larry Page realized that web pages shouldn't be ranked by just their content, but also the **importance of pages linking to them**.
+This led to the development of PageRank, which is essentially just eigenvector centrality applied to the web graph.

 The University of Bocconi arrived at the following top-5 for the eigenvector centrality scores.